Trump officials praise Charlie Kirk’s faith and his mark on the conservative movement

 Turning Point, the group Kirk founded to mobilize young Christian conservatives, became a multimillion-dollar operation under his leadership with enormous reach.

-“Why don’t you start somewhere easier,” Rubio joked when he first heard about Kirk years ago.
+“Why don’t you start somewhere easier,” Rubio recalled thinking when he first heard about Kirk years ago.
 “Like, for example, communist Cuba?”

 Madhani reported from Washington.
-Associated Press writers Tiffany Stanley in Washington, Silvia Stellacci in Rome; Terry Tang, Meg Kinnard and Jesse Bedayn contributed to this report.
+Associated Press writers Tiffany Stanley in Washington, Silvia Stellacci in Rome; Terry Tang, and Jesse Bedayn contributed to this report.